V1ncent/installers/README.md

 removed. `installers` won't do this because it would allow a single package author to wipe out entire folders without the user's consent.
 That user would then come here to yell at us.

+But there is the ability to use the "custom" installer, using default composer paths by default and allowing to override this in the consuming package.